ISISNeutronMuon/MDANSE/Doc/pages/files.rst

 This update streamlines the analysis process and facilitates the reproducibility of results within MDANSE.

-6.4.
+.. _convert_netcdf:

 NetCDF to HDF5 Conversion Script
 ---------------------------------------

 MDANSE now provides a versatile Python script that simplifies the process